cwmaloney/vue-components-wrapper-example/README.md

 The file sampleComponentsAnguler.js provides AngularJS (Angular 1) wrappers for the components in a module named "componentWrappers".
-This file wraps each Vue.js component as an AngularJs directive.
+This file wraps each Vue.js component as an AngularJs "element" directive.
 The directives allow the components to be used as "elements" within any AngularJs application that includes the modules as a dependency.